wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-secure-user-access-microsoft-365/includes/8-implement-conditional-access-policies.md

 Many organizations have common access concerns that Conditional Access policies can help with.
 These common conditional access policies include:

- -  Require multi-factor authentication for users with administrative roles.
+ -  Require multifactor authentication for users with administrative roles.
- -  Require multi-factor authentication for Azure management tasks.
+ -  Require multifactor authentication for Azure management tasks.
  -  Block sign-ins for users attempting to use legacy authentication protocols.
  -  Require Azure AD Multi-Factor Authentication for all users.
  -  Require Azure AD Multi-Factor Authentication for Azure management.